hlahtoo/nbi-bridge-app/README.md

   1. The frontend calculates the new visible tile keys.
   2. It filters out already fetched ones using the cache.
   3. It sends only new tiles to the backend for fresh data.

+## Security Considerations

+When hosting the React + Leaflet frontend and FastAPI backend on different servers (e.g. in production), it’s important to protect our API from unauthorized access.
+One simple way to do this is by setting up a shared secret key.

+The React app can send this secret key in a custom request header with each API call.
+The FastAPI backend will then check this key before processing the request.
+This helps ensure that only our official frontend can talk to the backend.

+To improve security even more, use proper CORS settings to only allow requests from our frontend’s domain.